Bindings

 The SPARQL specification uses solution mapping as terminology to refer to bindings.
 This means that a bindings object is equivalent to a solution mapping, and a solution sequence is equivalent to a bindings stream.

 Bindings object are represented using the RDF/JS Bindings interface, and can be created using any RDF/JS BindingsFactory.
-Comunica provides the @comunica/bindings-factory package that implements these interfaces.
+Comunica provides the @comunica/utils-bindings-factory package that implements these interfaces.

 Below, several examples are shown on how these bindings objects can be used.
-Please refer to the README of @comunica/bindings-factory for a complete overview of its operations.
+Please refer to the README of @comunica/utils-bindings-factory for a complete overview of its operations.

 Reading values of bindings